corya14/ctfwriteups/README.md

 ## [AlexCTF](https://ctftime.org/event/408)
 ### Overview
 This was my first CTF!
 I heard about it from the UF Student InfoSec Team and wanted to check it out.
-Out of the 1029 teams with a score, UF's team, _Kernel Sanders_ placed **71st**.
+Out of the 1029 teams with a score, UF's team, _Kernel Sanders_ placed **71st** with a total of **1940** points.

 ### [Categories](https://ctftime.org/event/408/tasks/)
 1. Reverse Engineering (RE)